christian-cassano/Biological-Synthetic-Data-by-using-SDV/README.md

     - Then Incorporate the instance into the data.
     - Makes artificial replicas of existing data.
     - If required anonymize PII information.
-    - Set hyperparameters to enhance the quality of the output.
+    - If needed set hyperparameters to enhance the quality of the output.